Telapak Buruk

 The RAF B-24 Liberator plane apparently crashed on August 23rd, 1945 shortly after the end of World War II when dropping supplies.
 Some sources state the exact spot was discovered in 1996 by Orang Asli but others say it was in 2009.
 The site was officially commemorated in 2012 and the crew were formally laid to rest.

 Note on the many ‘Berembuns’!
 The reason we have listed Telapak Buruk rather than Berembun is two-fold.
 Firstly, because Telapak Buruk is the highest peak and can be reached in a long day-hike from the Berembun trailhead.
 Secondly, because there are so many Berembuns in Malaysia that it gets totally confusing.
 There’s a Gunung Berembun (1,840m) near Tanah Rata in the Cameron Highlands which can be hiked easily in 3 hours or so.
 There’s another Berembun south of the main Cameron Highlands road from Ringlet which is the highest of all the Berembuns at 2,076m and is not very popular, requiring more time to get to the top of, usually along with neighbouring Gunung Hantu (1,930m).
 It is also known as Wray’s Berembun or Berembun Wray, presumably after the British botanist who spent much of his time in Perak.
-There is also a ‘Lata Berembun’ near Raub, Pahang, which is the usual starting point for a trek to Gunung Benum.
+There is also a ‘Lata Berembun’ near Raub, Pahang, which in previous years was the usual starting point for a trek to Gunung Benum but in 2024 remains closed due to a landslide.
+There are several more obscure peaks also named Berembun in addition to those mentioned above.

 Practicalities